Do I have a right to redundancy pay?

 - There has been a transfer of the business you work for to a new owner

-Is continuous service and reckonable service the same?
+Is continuous employment and reckonable service the same?

-When calculating statutory redundancy pay, the amount of redundancy pay you get is based on your reckonable service with your employer.
-You can find out about reckonable service and calculating your redundancy pay.
+The amount of redundancy pay you get is based on your reckonable service with your employer.
+Some types of absences do not count towards reckonable service.

 If you work part-time